predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

 Add a new walking strategy
 --------------------------

-To add your own walking strategy, five steps are essential:
+To add your own walking strategy, 6 steps are essential:

-1. install the dependencies

-Before you can install the dependencies of ``pyRDF2Vec``, you must first make sure you have ``poetry`` to install:
+1. install the dependencies: before you can install the dependencies of ``pyRDF2Vec``, you must first make sure you have ``poetry`` to install:

 .. code:: bash